07 Feb Personality in the workplace

 What we do in work is one thing, but who we are in work is something often overlooked

 Reflecting on my experience working in software development, consulting and management roles in Europe, Australia and New Zealand, one things stands out.
-The missed opportunity to tap into the personality of people in their work.
+The missed opportunity to tap into the personality of people in their workplace.

 - But what about a remote workers personal & professional development?
 How do we ensure goals an employee sets are relevant, achievable and clearly linked to the outcomes the company is striving to achieve as a whole.